FEMALE NIGERIAN DWARF GOATS FOR SALE

 We only sell healthy animals at the time of transfer.
 Any animals to be acquired have the right to a comprehensive veterinary checkup at the expense of the purchaser before they leave here.

-Our veterinarian charges $55 for a health certificate, which is essential if you are flying them. baby goats for sale near me
+Our veterinarian charges $55 for a health certificate, which is essential if you are flying them.
+Nigerian dwarf goat meat

 We will not assume any responsibility for the health of an animal acquired from us after it has left the farm for more than 24 hours unless we have an official statement from a veterinarian stating that the animal in question had a problem prior to transfer.